 If the authorities decide that an application can be submitted without a fee, the authorities have only decided on the question concerning the fee.
 It is emphasized that the authorities have not decided on whether the application can be met or whether the normal requirements for a residence permit can be waived.

-Turkish citizens covered by the Association Agreement between the EU and Turkey are exempt from paying the fee.
-Therefore, Turkish citizens applying for a residence permiton the grounds of work does not have to pay a fee.
+Turkish citizens covered by the Association Agreement between the EU and Turkey are exempt from paying fees.
+Therefore, Turkish citizens applying for a residence permit on grounds of work do not have to pay a fee.